 We are being forced to re-think what and how we communicate and to whom, to what end?

 In all this turmoil, how fares the audience?
 Do they want a cross between entertainment, shock therapy, and a spa, a fix to chase away stress and blues?
-Maybe they just aching to touch and enjoy a slow dance with a beloved.
+Maybe they just ache to touch and enjoy a slow dance.

 Art and politics — can these two intersect to propel us all to a better life?
 Joanna Sherman from Bond Street Theatre founded in 1976 can attest after working for the benefit of women, children and others in over 40 countries, peacebuilding in post-war and disadvantaged communities.
 She is an ageless, tireless inspiration.
 She and her partner Michael McGuigan enter every refugee camp in their own particular Trojan horse — disarming everyone as stilt dancing clowns, making every kid laugh, sometimes for the first time in a long time.
 Joanna Sherman is a brave, bold leader who uses creativity to bring about change through communication.

 And still that query lingers.
 “There must be some way out of here said the joker to the thief” to borrow from All along the Watchtower.